verdoc-io/verdoc-documents/docs/api_ref/login_token_api/revoke_access_token.md

 <span class="badges post">post</span>
 <br/>

-To revoke an access token, make an HTTP `POST` request to the following endpoint with the refresh token in the request body.
+To revoke an access token, make an HTTP `POST` request to the following endpoint with information that we

 <br/>